Welcome to day 3 of our series on containerd

 or to address bugs in it.
 The exception would be when a change (exposed

-) is breaking for other reasons; for example, if a Go client
+through ctr) is breaking for other reasons; for example, if a Go client

-library change introduces a break in ctr
+library change introduces a break in ctr it likely also introduces a break in

 other importers of the client library.
 In a case like that, we’d fix the

-would get fixed as a result.
+client library and ctr would get fixed as a result.

-When should I use ctr
+When should I use ctr?

-is our development tool and a demonstration of using the client library.
+ctr is our development tool and a demonstration of using the client library.

 If you are developing new features in containerd, or if you are integrating

-is a great thing to use!
+with containerd, ctr is a great thing to use!
 Debugging and finding out

 about deprecations are other good use-cases.